Showing posts with label u2. Show all posts

 While Bono has not always explicitly named his wife, Ali Hewson, in his songwriting, several U2 songs are undeniably inspired by or directly about their enduring relationship.
 "Sweetest Thing," notably included on the compilation album The Best of 1980–1990, was written by Bono as a heartfelt apology to Ali for having forgotten her birthday while the band was deeply immersed in the recording sessions for The Joshua Tree.

-"All I Want Is You," a powerful ballad from Rattle and Hum, has been described by Bono as a song that reflects Ali's unwavering and unconditional love for him, as well as her acceptance of all aspects of his personality, including his struggles.
-Bono has clarified that Ali is, in fact, the central protagonist of the song, with the lyrics representing her perspective and her efforts to provide solace and support during his difficult times.
+"All I Want Is You," a powerful ballad from Rattle and Hum, has been described by Bono as a song that reflects Ali's unwavering and unconditional love for him, as well as her acceptance of all aspects of his personality.
+Bono has clarified that Ali is, in fact, the central protagonist of the song.

 Peace on Earth – Victims of the Omagh Bombing